Code-Institute-Submissions/first-project-monkees-rock-band/README.md

 ##### HTML and CSS validator
 [HTML](https://validator.w3.org/) and [CSS validators](https://jigsaw.w3.org/css-validator/) were used to validate the code.
 - HTML validator raised warning to add heading to *Home* section.
 The warning is ignored as the section does not require a main heading.
 - CSS validator raised numerous warnings for codes in the external libraries used in this project.
-These warnings were ignored!
+These warnings are ignored!
-- CSS validator raised numerous 'unknown vendor extension' warnings on custom CSS.
-These prefixes were required for box-shadow and linear-gradient properties to work in old browsers.
-Hence these warnings were ignored too!
+- CSS validator raised numerous 'unknown vendor extension' warnings on code in CSS stylesheet style.css.
+Prefixes are required for box-shadow, flex and linear-gradient properties to work in old browsers.
+Hence these warnings are ignored too!

 ##### Cross Browser Testing
 - [CanIuse.com](https://caniuse.com/)